jaegertracing/jaeger/plugin/storage/es/README.md

 ## Testing
 To locally test the ElasticSearch storage plugin,
 * have [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) running on port 9200
-* set environment variable `ES_INTEGRATION_TEST` to a non-nil value
-* run `make es-integration-test` in the top folder.
+* run `STORAGE=es make storage-integration-test` in the top folder.

 All integration tests also run on pull request via Travis.
+This integration test is against ElasticSearch v5.4.0.

 * The script used in Travis can be found under `./travis/es-integration-test.sh`, and that script be run from the top folder to integration test ElasticSearch as well.